 Stonehenge is thought to be one of those places.
 Also, some believe that the Celtic Cross, surrounded by a circle, is a symbol of the crossing ley lines.
 And further, how the circle of life should be centered on that power.

-King Arthur himself was burdened by dreams of dragons; although it is unclear which color he saw.
-He saw them specifically at the time of Sir Mordred's conception and before his death.
-He is eaten by dragons in his final dream and it is at his next battle that Sir Mordred kills him.
-It is said that when a king sees dragons there will be much ruin come to his kingdom and himself.
+Dreams of dragons burdened King Arthur himself, although it is unclear which color he saw.
+He saw them precisely at the time of Sir Mordred’s conception and before his death.
+Dragons eat him in his final dream, and it is at the next battle that Sir Mordred kills him.
+It is said that when a king sees dragons, there will be much ruin to come to his kingdom and himself.

-The Apostalic Church was very good at taking local beliefs and using that belief for its own benefit.
+The Apostolic Church was very good at taking local beliefs and using that belief for its own benefit.
 Take, for example, the story of St. George.
-Here the great power of the Dragon is turned into the power of the Devil.
-Traditional symbolism holds that St. George slayed the Dragon (Satan) to save the maid (Christianity).
+Here the impressive power of the Dragon is turned into the power of the Devil.
+Traditional symbolism holds that St. George slew the Dragon (Satan) to save the maid (Christianity).
 It is also very convenient that the Celtic symbol was the Dragon.

-Today the dragon is continuously popular amongst the Celtic revivalist, especially story tellers and craftsmen; and we must not forget that dragons have never gone out of style for the Welsh, for it is their flag which proudly displays the Red Dragon and their motto which reads: Y Ddraig Goch Ddyry Cychwyn, The Red Dragon Leads the Way.
+Today the dragon is continuously famous amongst the Celtic revivalist, especially storytellers and craftsmen.
+We must not forget that dragons have never gone out of style for the Welsh.
+Their flag proudly displays the Red Dragon and their motto, which reads: Y Ddraig Goch Ddyry Cychwyn, The Red Dragon Leads the Way.